redmunds/brackets-display-shortcuts/README.md

 ## Features

-This extension is accessed in Brackets using menu View > Display Shortcuts
+This extension is accessed in Brackets using menu `View > Display Shortcuts` or with the keyboard shortcut `Ctrl-Shift-/` on Window and `Cmd-Shift-/` on Mac.

 This extension displays all shortcuts defined for:
 * Brackets